ossd-s25/project-evaluation/VSCode_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

+The project is not beginner friendly.
+While there are clear instructions in ways to contribute, there are no issues designated to be beginner/starter friendly.
+The project's issues are also opened and closed very actively, with over 5k open issues currently.
+VScode is too robust and active for a beginner to easily approach.

 __Do the maintainers respond helpfully to questions in issues?__

+The maintainers do respond helpfully to questions in issues.
+The majority of questions in issues are responded to, and those that arent are assigned a triage needed label.
+These include issues opened within a few hours, and so the maintainers are very active.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__

+People are polite in the issues, but most people not necessarily overly friendly.
+Responses are usually pretty dry and concise, but this varies greatly on the replying maintainer.

 __Do pull requests get reviewed?__

+Pull requests are very often reviewed.
+In February alone the pull requests are 71% complete, with 310 open and 793 closed.
+Pull requests are reviewed quickly and may be merged within hours, with the last one being merged less than an hour ago.

 __Do maintainers thank people for their contributions?__

+Maintainers do not publicly thank people in the closed pull requests.
+But the CONTRIBUTING.md does have lines thanking interested contributors.

 __Are there special skills required to contribute to the project?
 If so, what are they?__

+The skills required to contribute to the project are tied to general cs knowledge and potentially familiarity with the IDE, but does not more background knowledge.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__

+Computers need to be able to run Git, Node.JS on x64 or ARM64 version >=20.x, Python, and a C/C++ compiler tool chain the computer's platform.
+However, these requirements are generally met by most modern computers and are not special.